Get exclusive member benefits & effect social change. Join Today

 An electroencephalogram (EEG) is a test used to evaluate the electrical activity in the brain.
 Brain cells communicate with each other through electrical impulses.
 An EEG can be used to help detect potential problems associated with this activity.

-The test tracks and records brain wave patterns.
-Small, flat metal discs called electrodes are attached to the scalp with wires.
-The electrodes analyze the electrical impulses in the brain and send signals to a computer, where the results are recorded.
+An EEG tracks and records brain wave patterns.
+Small flat metal discs called electrodes are attached to the scalp with wires.
+The electrodes analyze the electrical impulses in the brain and send signals to a computer that records the results.

 The electrical impulses in an EEG recording look like wavy lines with peaks and valleys.
 These lines allow doctors to quickly assess whether there are abnormal patterns.
 Any irregularities may be a sign of seizures or other brain disorders.